bhavika32-hub/Hospital/README.md

 - Handles the largest patient population.
 - Records the highest operational workload.
 - Manages the largest share of Normal Stay patients.
-- Also records the highest number of high wait-time cases.
+- Also records the highest number of High Wait-Time cases.

 ### ICU